Meghdad-k/Telegram-annotation-bot/README.md

-This is a collection of alpha telegram bots
+This is a collection of alpha telegram bots.